 A transient vendor must properly complete a

-WV/BRT-803 Application for Transient Vendor License along with payment of the $30 business registration tax and the posting of security (either through surety bond, cash, certified check, or an irrevocable letter of credit) in the amount of $500 before commencing operations within this state.
+TVL-1 Application for Transient Vendor License along with payment of the $30 business registration tax and the posting of security (either through surety bond, cash, certified check, or an irrevocable letter of credit) in the amount of $500 before commencing operations within this State.

 As a part of the application, a transient vendor must notify the Tax Commissioner, in writing, of the location or locations in this state where he or she intends to conduct business, and the date or dates on which he or she intends to conduct such business.
 Failure to notify, or the giving of false information to the Tax Commissioner is grounds for suspension or revocation of the transient vendor's business registration certificate.